catch-img

 Job Hunting Harassment

 Job hunting harassment is when a company engages in sexual or power harassment of job-seeking or internship students or others.
+For example:

 • During the internship, someone said something that negated your personality.